graalvm/graal-languages-demos/graalpy/graalpy-freeze-dependencies-guide/README.md

 vaderSentiment==3.3.2
 ```

-Copy and paste the package names and versions to the `pom.xml`, and wrap
+Copy and paste the package names and versions.
-them in `<package>` xml tag:
+If you use Maven, paste them in the `pom.xml` section of the packages and wrap them in `<package>` xml tag:

 `pom.xml`
 ```xml